 The committee’s report on its decision will be available on this website.

-Until 2020, the prize money accompanying the prize will be 150,000 HUF.
-In 2020 the committee may decide to revise this amount.
+The prize money accompanying the prize will be 150,000 HUF.
 The award ceremony takes place at a public event each spring.
 Details of this are available on the website.